Our response to COVID-19

 GVI continues to closely monitor the COVID-19 virus and how countries are responding to inbound and outbound travel within their borders.

 Your Support Coordinator will contact you 6 weeks before your departure date, to discuss travel regulations and any necessary steps that need to be taken.
-Due to the ever-changing landscape of travel regulations, we also advise that you consult this website.

 What happens if I get turned away upon arrival?